lostmygithubaccount/dkdc/mocks/synapse/notebooks.md

 * Azure ML contributing to the open source community
 * Enabling Synapse Spark to be used in general in Jupyter tooling for data science in general
 * timeline considerations due to Private Preview at //build
-* lightweight, customizable implementation
+* lightweight, customizable implementation in user space

+Longer term, the plan is to leverage Azure ML Notebooks, DevDiv, and Synapse together:
+* Azure ML Notebooks allow selecting an Azure ML Spark compute target in addition to compute instance
+* UI components for Spark session configuration, job status, etc. inhereted from DevDiv componenets
+* customize for Azure ML based on customer feedback

-## Private Preview
+## Private Preview - Phase 1

 Private Preview is targeted for //build (5/11), which puts technical constaints on the UX - primarily Synapse providing Jupyter APIs.
 In the short term, we are looking to meet customers at the tools they already use for interactive data preparation, exploration, and science.
 Compute Instances provide 3 (relevant) options in short term:
 * Jupyter